-Through the power of political cartoons, students learn how Thomas Nast brought down one of the most powerful and corrupt politicians in American history, Boss William Tweed and how he epitomized corruption during the Gilded Age.
-Diving deep into the wonderful muck of Gilded Age corruption, students explore the rise of Boss William Tweed and how he and Tammany Hall and corruption that existed at local and national levels during the Gilded Age; from the Grant Administration, the Credit Mobilier scandal, and down to political machines at the local level.
-But they also learn how reform was brewing, including a wonderful mini-story of Garfield’s assassination leading to civil service reform and most importantly how Thomas Nast’s cartoons were powerful enough to take down Tweed and the machine that had controlled NYC for nearly a century.
-It's really flipping good.
+Through awesome political cartoons, students learn how Thomas Nast brought down one of the most powerful and corrupt politicians in American history, Boss William Tweed, and how Tweed epitomized corruption during the Gilded Age.
+Diving deep into the wonderful muck of Gilded Age corruption, students explore the rise of Boss William Tweed and how he and Tammany Hall controlled NYC through graft and corruption.
+But they also learn how corruption existed across the country during this era. ✅ The lessons cover state-standards while making sure the content is still interesting.

-Students first analyze some of the most famous Thomas Nast cartoons exposing Tammany Hall and Boss Tweed’s corruption and then create their own political cartoon on political machines and Gilded Age corruption.
+After the video, notes, and quiz, students first analyze a famous Thomas Nast cartoon exposing Tammany Hall and Boss Tweed’s corruption and then create their own political cartoon on political machines and Gilded Age corruption.
 It has supports to help all learners think critically and be successful!